Quramy/ts-node-conditional-export-example/README.md

 1. TypeScript `--module` option never affect the above table.
 As well as [Node.js determines module type without file content](https://nodejs.org/api/packages.html#determining-module-system), TypeScript determines output JavaScript file extension using only extension of its source file
 1. Import specifiers (e.g. `from "./util.js"`) are never transpiled if you configure TypeScript to preserve import statements (e.g. `--module esnext` or `--module node16`)

-For instance, let's think source files in my `dual-exp-pkg`.
+For instance, let's think source files in my `library-pkg`.

 `.js` files are treated as CommonJS scripts because the `package.json` doesn't have `type` field(It's [Node.js 's determining module system](https://nodejs.org/api/packages.html#determining-module-system)).
 So, TypeScript sources in this packages are treated as the following: